UniHD-CEG/gpugraph500/README.md

 # Requirements
-- C compiler.
-C++ Compiler with c++11 support.
+- C compiler; C++ Compiler with c++11 support. (tested on gcc 4.7)
-- A MPI implementation: OpenMPI (MPICH2 is not fully supported)
+- MPI implementation: tested on OpenMPI.
+MPICH2 is not fully supported.
-- To use CUDA-BFS or CUDA-compression: CUDA 6+ support.
+- CUDA 6+ for NVIDIA GPU-based BFS.
-- To use SIMD compression: SSE2 support (SSE4+ support recommended)
+- SSE2 support (SSE4+ support recommended) for SIMD compression.
-- To use SIMD+ compression SSE2 support.
-(Optional)
 - Scalasca (Score-P) and CUBE4+ for instrumentation and profiling (Optional)
 - System packages: `libtool`, `automake`